The First Texian Macabre Arena Ballad (The extended free-fallen edition)

 Revolutionary tears found on a rusted Bowie knife

-Lanterns, crackling against every last dying breath,
+Lanterns, crackling against the dying wind

 Rummage like garbage, the dead Texian

-The Forgotten Patriots, I can't remember the names
+Forgotten Patriots, I can't remember the names

 A folktale arena is where I first saw your face

-The fairness of stuttered surrender slicing through iron brace
+Fairness of stuttered surrender slicing through iron brace

 Crawling, with the hunger to live, a clean finish with grace

-Exposing, scars needing mother's hands, and face
+Exposing, scars needing mother's hands, mothers face

-Across infested meadows, the aroma of burning skin.
+Across infested meadows, the aroma of burning skin

 Distant, before Texas and her annexation,